 Digital at the heart of everyday life for young Africans

-Despite low internet penetration on the continent (34% according to the Hootsuite Global Digital Overview - 2020 ), digital is becoming more accessible across Africa, especially among young people who are major users of social media.
+Despite low internet penetration on the continent (only 30% according to the International Union of Telecommunications - 2017), digital is becoming more accessible across Africa, especially among young people who are major users of social media.
 Young Africans spend an average of 2 hours 20 minutes each day online (vs. 1 hour 40 minutes watching TV).